-Piu's first book, They Eat Horses, Don’t They?
-The Truth About the French won the Next Generation Indie Award for non-fiction and was the Daily Mail and the Times book of the week.
-Her next book, The Dead Duke, his Secret Wife, and the Missing Corpse, is a true-life historical mystery based on a famous Edwardian trial.
-The Dead Duke was an Amazon bestseller and was included in the Amazon and Goodreads Best Books of the Month for October 2015.
-It was also shortlisted for Best History Book of the Year in the 2015 Goodreads Readers' Choice Awards.
+Piu's book The Dead Duke, his Secret Wife, and the Missing Corpse, is a true-life historical mystery based on a famous Edwardian trial.
+The Dead Duke was shortlisted for the Goodreads Readers' Choice Awards.

-When not delving in history archives or writing about her adopted country, Piu divides her time between London and Paris.
-She is married with three children.
+When not delving in history archives, Piu divides her time between London and Paris.

 I found the Andrew Lownie Agency entirely by chance (or rather, Andrew “found” me!).
 Having no contacts whatsoever in the publishing world, I emailed a short proposal to the agents listed in the Writers’ and Artists’ Handbook – getting as far as the alphabetical letter “M” before I decided to take a break.
 Of the three interested responses Andrew was the first, getting back to me in an amazing couple of hours.
 He was so quick I thought he must be a new agent looking for work - it was only later that I found out that he is in fact the top non-fiction agent!
 Having experienced the tardiness and arrogance of many in the publishing world, I consider myself extremely lucky to have found someone as efficient, enthusiastic, and proactive as Andrew, and as skillful in shaping a work in progress.